Handbook

 - Student Digital Responsibility

-- Information Regarding the iPad in Eden Prairie Schools
+- Information regarding the iPad in Eden Prairie Schools

 - iPad Statement of Responsibility for Parent/Guardian and Student